How To Shape And Groom Your Eyebrows At Home

 “When you’re tweezing, you should always keep the skin tight,” says Tran.
 “Put your finger at the base where the root is and tweeze in the direction of the hair growth.”
 This helps minimize the pain and ensures you’re not damaging the hair follicle.

 Both experts also say you should avoid tweezing above your arches and stick to the stray hairs underneath and in-between your brows when going the DIY route.
-“You need more of an aerial view to see what those hairs at the top are doing for you,” says Bellavance, adding that over-plucking the top can can drag down your features.
+“You need more of an aerial view to see what those hairs at the top are doing for you,” says Bellavance, adding that over-plucking the top can drag down your features.
 If dark, coarse hairs are interfering with your shape, you can carefully pluck them by lifting up each one with your tweezers as you go to see what your brows would look like without them.
 “Even one hair out of place can mess up the shape,” says Tran.
 “When in doubt, just leave it.”

 How do I achieve a defined, precise arch?

 The secret to those sharp, defined brows you see all over Instagram?
 “More often than not, it’s a mixture of a great brow shape and makeup,” says Bellavance.
 A fine pencil can help create the crisp shape you’ve always dreamed of.
-She suggests achieving as close as your desired shape as you can naturally, and sharpening the outer edges of your brows with a few hair-like pencil strokes.
+She suggests achieving as close to your desired shape as you can naturally, and sharpening the outer edges of your brows with a few hair-like pencil strokes.

 On top of that, brows are rarely symmetrical, which means you will likely need a little makeup magic to achieve an even look.
-Trying to match them up by removing hair could result in brows that are thinner than intended.
+Trying to match them up by removing hair could result in brows that are thinner than what you were going for.
 Changing the natural shape of your arch is tricky and requires precision, so keep it simple when shaping your own brows and leave extensive reshaping to your brow artist.

 Should I trim my eyebrows?

 Much like trimming your own bangs, trimming your eyebrows has the potential to go very wrong, very quickly.
-“Your brows are front and centre—just one wrong snip can create a jarring effect, whether it be a little dip or a hole,” says Bellavance.
+“Your brows are front and centre—just one wrong snip can create a jarring effect, whether it be a little dip or a hole,” notes Bellavance.
 If you can’t wait until your next salon visit to get overgrown brows under control, the key is to proceed with extreme caution.

 First, set your brows with a clear gel, sweeping the hairs up to see their full length.
 Using small brow scissors (not kitchen scissors!), single out the hairs that are too long and trim them one by one at an angle, following the shape of your brow.
 “Trim one millimetre at a time, and don’t pull the hair while you’re trimming—when you let go and it bounces back, it’s going to be a lot shorter,” says Tran.